 U.S. Appeals Court Sides With Texas On One-Per-County Ballot Drop-Off

-Texas can limit absentee ballot drop-off spots to one per county, a federal appeals court says, reversing a lower court's ruling from days ago.
-Democrats say Gov. Greg Abbott's order could suppress voters; the Court of Appeals for the Fifth Circuit disagrees, saying, "one strains to see how it burdens voting at all."
+Texas can limit absentee ballot drop-off spots to one per county, a federal appeals court said, reversing a lower court's ruling from days ago.
+Democrats said Gov. Greg Abbott's order could suppress voters; the 5th U.S. Circuit Court of Appeals disagreed, saying, "[O]ne strains to see how it burdens voting at all."

-The appeals court says District Judge Robert Pitman – who on Friday blocked the Texas plan to limit counties to one drop-off location – had "myopically" focused on voter restrictions in Abbott's Oct.
+The appeals court said U.S. District Judge Robert Pitman – who on Friday blocked the Texas plan to limit counties to one drop-off location – had "myopically" focused on voter restrictions in Abbott's Oct.
 1 proclamation.

 The court issued its opinion late Monday, solidifying a temporary stay it placed on Pitman's order over the weekend.
-It concludes that Texas Secretary of State Ruth Hughs is likely to prevail on appeal in defending election rules changes.
+It concluded that Texas Secretary of State Ruth Hughs is likely to prevail on appeal in defending election rules changes.

-Even with the drop-off limit, Texas voters have many options to cast their ballots, the court says.
-It notes that Abbott's emergency orders have expanded the state's early voting period by six days: Tuesday marks the first day of in-person early voting in Texas.
-The orders also give 40 days to hand-deliver absentee ballots — an option, the court notes, that is normally available only on election day.
+Even with the drop-off limit, Texas voters have many options to cast their ballots, the court said.
+It noted that Abbott's emergency orders have expanded the state's early voting period by six days: Tuesday marks the first day of in-person early voting in Texas.
+The orders also give 40 days to hand-deliver absentee ballots — an option, the court noted, that is normally available only on Election Day.

-"These methods for remote voting outstrip what Texas law previously permitted in a pre-COVID world," the court says.
+"These methods for remote voting outstrip what Texas law previously permitted in a pre-COVID world," the court said.
 "The October 1 Proclamation abridges no one's right to vote."

 The governor has said he made the change to ensure ballot security.
 Texas Republicans — and President Trump — have said that expanding mail-in voting could increase the risk of voter fraud.
 There is no data to support that claim.

-The court agrees with the state's assertion that Abbott's rule is a refinement of an expansion of voting options, not a restriction of rights.
+The court agreed with the state's assertion that Abbott's rule is a refinement of an expansion of voting options, not a restriction of rights.

 The case does not affect the majority of Texans, because the state has not expanded vote-by-mail options to include more voters, as some states have done in an effort to prevent the coronavirus from spreading.